 - From the Vercel project page, select Settings.

 - Locate the environment variables required by the Neon integration and remove or rename them.

 Alternatively, you can remove the conflicting integration, assuming it no longer required.
 This may be a previous Neon integration or another integration.
 Removing the integration removes the variables set by the integration.

 - Try adding the Neon integration again.
-See Add the Neon integration.
+See Add the Neon Vercel Integration.